 Game 2: Toronto win 2-1

 Toronto PDO: 101.4 (5.1 SH% + .963 SV%)

 Guelph PDO: 98.6 (3.7 SH% + .949 SV%)

-In this game, the discrepancy between the teams showed a little bit harder as Beaulieu matched Erica Fryer shot for shot for the most part, but it was Toronto’s finishing ability when it mattered with a Laura Ellis overtime winner ending the first round series in two games for Toronto.
+In this game, the discrepancy between the teams showed a little bit harder as Beaulieu matched Erica Fryer shot for the most part.
+Still, it was Toronto’s finishing ability that kicked in when it mattered with a Laura Ellis overtime winner ending the first-round series in two games for Toronto.

 Toronto Series PDO: 100.5 (5.6 SH% + .949 SV%)

 Guelph Series PDO: 99.3 (5.1 SH% + .942 SV%)

 This series was pretty straight forward.
 Aurore Beaulieu was solid in the Gryphon net, stopping 76 of 81 shots, but it was Guelph’s lack of offence (5.1% shooting percentage in the playoffs vs 9.1% in the regular season) that doomed them.
 This was especially the case given the strong play of Erica Fryer.
 The numbers back it up as well, as Toronto, thanks to Fryer’s strong game and a regular pace of the offence, ended up just over that magic 100 that PDO is looking for, while Guelph ended up close but was doomed by the lack of scoring.